GlobalWebIndex/weak-css/README.md

 ![](media/life.jpg)

-Weak Css is methodology and naming convention for Html and Css classes which prioritise weak [specificity](http://cssspecificity.com/) over complex selectors so styles won't fight you.
+Weak Css is methodology and naming convention for Html and Css classes which prioritize weak [specificity](http://cssspecificity.com/) over complex selectors so styles won't fight you.
 To some degree it's based on [BEM](http://getbem.com/) philosophy even though one might see similarities with [OOCSS](http://oocss.org/) as well.